betler/g-null-smtp/README.md

 `relayer.smtp.server.port` sets the listening prot

-`relayer.smtp.server.delay` allows to set a delay with each email to simulate any kind of processing.
+`relayer.smtp.server.delay` allows to set a delay (ms) with each email to simulate any kind of processing.